 In the cleaning and restoration industry, we commonly teach that the pH scale goes from 0 to 14.

-Anything with a pH above 7.0 to 14 is considered alkaline.
+- Anything with a pH above 7.0 to 14 is considered an alkaline.

 The pH scale is a logarithmic scale.
 This means that any jump we make away from 7.0, or neutral, the pH (or the possible cleaning strength of the detergent) gets stronger in acidity or alkalinity, depending on which side of the scale we are on.

-If one is working with a detergent that has a pH of 4, on the acid side of the scale, it is 1,000 times stronger than cleaning with just water, or a product with a pH of 7.0.
-But a detergent with 3 pH is stronger because it’s farther away from 7.0, or neutral.
+Generally speaking, if one is working with a detergent that has a pH of 4, on the acid side of the scale, it is 1,000 times stronger than cleaning with just water, or a product with a pH of 7.0.
+But a detergent with 3 pH is stronger because it’s further away from 7.0, or neutral.

 The same is true on the opposite side of the scale.
-If one is working with an alkaline detergent that has a pH of 11, it is 10,000 times stronger than cleaning with just water.
+If one is working with an alkaline detergent that has a pH of 11, it is, generally speaking, 10,000 times stronger than cleaning with just water.
 You can see how a detergent pH can positively affect cleaning.

 I recommend that you read the manufacturer’s label for proper dilution ratios, and factor in the equipment being used so you will get the correct detergent dilution coming out of the lance.

-Jessika James is an instructor, corporate trainer, speaker, and consultant.
+Being a second-generation cleaning and restoration technician and with over 30 years of in-field experience, Jessika James is an instructor, corporate trainer, speaker and consultant.
 She has owned and operated successful disaster restoration and bio-remediation businesses in the northern California bay area.
-James was the Senior Training Specialist for Kärcher, North America, and Education Manager for Prochem.
-She is an IICRC Approved Instructor, Master Textile Cleaner, Master Water Restorer, Master Fire & Smoke Restorer, Council Certified Indoor Environmentalist, Mold Remediator and Certified Mold Professional.
+James was the Senior Training Specialist for K?§rcher, NA and Education Manager for Prochem.
+She is an IICRC Approved Instructor, IICRC Master Textile Cleaner, Master Water Restorer, Master Fire & Smoke Restorer, Council Certified Indoor Environmentalist, Mold Remediator and Certified Mold Professional.
 She also serves the industry on the Board of Directors of the IICRC.
-James now works with her family’s remediation business and privately as an industry in-spector and consultant.
-Reach her at [email protected].
+James now works with her family’s remediation business and privately as an industry inspector and consultant.
+She may be reached at [email protected].